shakibhoseen/shakibhoseen/README.md

 <h3 align="center">A passionate Mobile app and Game developer</h3>
 <img align="right" alt="Coding" width="400" src="https://camo.githubusercontent.com/683e2187241c641430216c864ce93fc5a0e0dfb232c5a01d1c54b54d63aa8cb2/68747470733a2f2f63646e2e6472696262626c652e636f6d2f75736572732f313136323037372f73637265656e73686f74732f333834383931342f70726f6772616d6d65722e676966">

+# About Me

+👋 Hi, I'm Shakib, a passionate and highly skilled mobile app developer with a strong foundation in computer science engineering.
+With over 5 of experience in the field, I specialize in crafting exceptional mobile experiences that stand out.

+## What I Bring to the Table

+📱 **Flutter Expertise**: I'm well-versed in Flutter and Dart, with a deep understanding of complex UI design.
+I can turn your app ideas into stunning, responsive, and user-friendly interfaces.

+**📱 Android Native**: With 5 years of experience in Android app development using Kotlin and Java, I have a proven track record of building high-quality, performant, and feature-rich Android applications.
+Whether it's creating new apps from scratch or optimizing existing ones, I'm here to make your Android app vision a reality.

+🌐 **API Integration**: Whether it's REST or GraphQL, I have a knack for seamlessly integrating APIs to bring real-time data and functionality to your apps.

+📊 **Local Database Mastery**: I'm skilled in managing local data storage using SQLite, ensuring efficient data retrieval and offline functionality.

+🔗 **Full-Stack Proficiency**: I also have a background in website development and have worked with React Native for cross-platform app development.
+My familiarity with Tailwind CSS allows me to create visually appealing UIs.

+🕹️ **Game Development**: I'm not just an app developer; I've also dabbled in game development, creating two unique games independently.

+🚀 **Project Experience**: I've successfully completed numerous projects, including Android native apps, websites, and Flutter-based applications.
+Notably, I contributed to the [Uviom Life app](https://play.google.com/store/apps/details?id=com.uviom.inc), enhancing its functionality and user experience.
+Additionally, I've freelanced with "Pic Company," delivering top-notch solutions for their clients.

+## Tools of the Trade

+🛠️ I'm proficient with a range of development tools, including Android Studio, Visual Studio Code, and Postman, ensuring smooth project management and collaboration.

+## Why Choose Me

+🤝 I believe in open communication and collaboration.
+When you work with me, you're not just hiring a developer but a partner who is dedicated to turning your vision into a reality.

+🏆 Quality is my top priority.
+I take pride in delivering high-quality, bug-free code and applications that meet or exceed your expectations.

+📅 I'm deadline-driven and committed to delivering projects on time and within budget.

+Ready to embark on your next mobile app journey?
+Let's discuss your project and turn your ideas into reality.
+Feel free to drop me a message—I'm here to help you succeed!

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=shakibhoseen&label=Profile%20views&color=0e75b6&style=flat" alt="shakibhoseen" /> </p>

 - 📫 How to reach me **shakibhossen100@gmail.com**